 Arizona Christian University is authorized for the training of veterans and war orphans under the VA Chapters 30, 31, 33, 35, and 1606.
-Students should contact the local Veterans Administration office for a "Certificate of Eligibility" or go online to www.ebenefits.va.gov and print their COE well in advance of plans to attend Arizona Christian University.
+Students should contact the local Veterans Administration office for a "Certificate of

+Eligibility" (COE) or go online to www.ebenefits.va.gov and print their COE (or a VAF 28-1905 form for chapter 31 authorization purposes) well in advance of plans to attend Arizona Christian University.
 Below is a checklist of what is necessary to certify a student's VA benefits: